It’s time to stock up your freezer with the latest Co-op £5 meal deal which is in stores from 27 May 2020.

 Looking for more offers on food?

-Iceland is also running a £5 big night in pizza offer where you get a pizza, side, pudding and a drink for a fiver!
+Iceland is also running a big night in offer where you get all sorts of tempting deals!

 Shop elsewhere?
 Take a look at all of the other latest supermarket offers.